-GCSE Drama is not a requirement for this A level but students who are doing GCSE Drama should achieve a grade 7 or above.
-GCSE English Literature grades 7 to 9.
+GCSE Drama is not a requirement for this A Level but students who are taking GCSE Drama should achieve a grade 7 or above.
+A grade 7 or above in GCSE English Literature is a prerequisite.

-A good student of A Level Drama and Theatre will
+A good student of A Level Drama and Theatre will: